Jiff21/qa/README.md

 cd qa/env/bin/galen-bin-2.3.6 && sudo ./install.sh && cd ../../../../
 ```

-Edit the file qa/settings.py to match your development setup(localhost, BASE_URL, Selenium Server, etc),
+Edit the file qa/settings.py to match your development setup (localhost,
-if necessary.
+BASE_URL, Selenium Server, etc) if you're using this for another site.

 ## Running Tests

-Instructions for running tests individually can be found in their respective README.md files.
+Instructions for running tests individually can be found in their respective README files.

 * [End-to-End](/functional#running-tests)
 * [Visual](/visual#running-tests)